Leadola1/lab-java-add-and-update/README.md

 6. **Write a short answer in README.md**.
 In your `README.md`, write a short answer to the following questions:

    - Did you use the same type of route to update patient information as to update an employee's department?
+   - no i used put for one an dpatch for the other
    - Why did you choose the selected strategy?
+   - they were on different controllers and i used put becaues it is better to update the entire
    - What are the advantages and disadvantages of the strategies you chose for creating these routes?
    - What is the cost-benefit between using `PUT` and `PATCH`?
+   - PUT: Replaces the entire resource with the new data.
+It's useful for complete replacements but can be inefficient for partial updates.
+      PATCH: Updates only the fields specified, making it more efficient for partial updates.
+However, it can be more complex to handle multiple             concurrent updates or ensure data consistency.

 <br>